 Code, Culture, and Leadership Convenings

-Code, Culture, and Leadership convenings are cohort-driven events where small groups come together to work and problem solve on a common theme.
+Code, Culture, and Leadership convenings were cohort-driven events where small groups come together to work and problem-solve on a common theme.

 The latest from the OpenNews team